-How we deliver customer service has greatly changed in the past year because of the Covid-19 pandemic and consequent public health measures and restrictions.
-People had to make significant adjustment to their daily routines and comply with safety measures.
+How businesses deliver customer service has greatly changed in the past year because of the Covid-19 pandemic and consequent public health measures and restrictions.
+People had to make a significant adjustment to their daily routines and comply with safety measures.
 Almost overnight, customer behaviour across the world changed.

 Customer service, therefore, needs to keep abreast of this new operating environment where most things are accessible digitally, with customers expecting immediate attention to their needs, and are impatient with any delays– after all, a change in provider is now just an icon click away.

 Although some companies were already shifting their service strategy from full-touch to low- or no-touch service before the pandemic, the pandemic accelerated the pace of the change.
 Things are normalising, but it is highly unlikely that it is going to be business as usual.

 Customers will be expecting better customer service and experience.
 They may have tolerated the less-than-ideal service before but now, with things settling to a new normal, service expectations will rise, and customers will be expecting the level of service they were used to.
 Companies must, therefore, reorganise their customer service around the new normal to attract and retain customers.

 It is time for companies to refocus their effort on attracting customers by reimagining customer experience and services in line with the new normal.
 Adapt to the same changes that your customers are going through.
 To uncover details about how your customers behaviours have changed, map your new customer journey and identify gaps and opportunities as well as service procedures that are no longer necessary.
 Being able to relate to your customers will give you insights into how to provide the best customer experience.